 According to the summary report on "Implementation of the fishing vessel buyback program in the Yellow Sea of Korea and its effectiveness analysis" authored by Dohoon KMI of RO Korea in 2019, catches of the coastal and offshore fisheries in the Yellow Sea of RO Korea has been shown with a pattern of constant declining over the past 40 years.
 After marking a record high of 646,000 metric tons in 1986, the catch amount has been decreased gradually until 2017.
 It is noticeable that the catch in 2017 was equivalent to 58 percent of that in 1986 and also was decreased by 2 percent per year on average between 1986 and 2017.
 It was found that the proportion of the fishery production in the coastal and offshore waters has been decreasing.
-The catch in the Yellow Sea, which had accounted for 40 percent of the total in 2015.
+The catch in the Yellow Sea, which had accounted for 40 percent of the country's total coastal and offshore fishery production in 1986, fell to 23 percent of the total in 2015.
 The decreasing proportion of the Yellow Sea catches in the country's total catches which are also on the decline indicates a faster reduction in the catch in the coastal and offshore waters of the Yellow Sea than the catch observed in the overall coastal and offshore waters of the country.